-Marie Gauchier, post-doctoral fellow in cell biology, received the 2020 Bettencourt Young Researchers Prize for her work on the repeated genome.
+Marie Gauchier, post-doctoral fellow in cell biology, received the 2020 Bettencourt Prize for Young Researchers for her work on the repeated genome.

 DNA, repetition champion